someparty/someparty/source/about.html.markdown

 ##Archives

-I've published Some Party's more-or-less weekly since May of 2017.
+I've published Some Party since May of 2017, weekly at first and closer to monthly as the years have gone on.
 You can explore yearly archives here:

 * [2017](/2017/)
 * [2018](/2018/)